 - Transgender Identity (sensitive area for targeting)

 - All appended 3rd party data.

-- Low Sample Audiences (a great workaround is to combine several attribute values in a single audience to get better sample).
+- Low Sample Audiences: there are some instances where these audiences may not be activatable due to size.
+If you receive this error, a great workaround is to combine several attribute values in the audience to get better sample.

 Attributes that cannot be activated are flagged as such in the Audience Builder in Segmentation Center with an ! icon.